antoriri0125/antoriri0125/README.md

 Feel free to interact unless said otherwise (May have DNIUF/DNIUCF labeled in my name sometimes for personal reasons.)

+I have mild dementia and I constantly forget who people are unless I see them occasionally.

 I'm a complex person and I'm not easy to become friends with, so please be cautious with me as I have a disorganized attachment style.

 please stop when I ask you to. whether you see me as a chronically online person or not, remember that I'm a human being and my boundaries matter.